nualagr/the-lord-of-the-rings-game/README.md

 Other solutions for errors were found in the Code Institute Slack channels, on Stack Overflow and on W3Schools.

 When it came to the interactive aspect of the project my mentor, Mr. Reuben Ferrante, suggested starting with the logic regarding the addition of extra rows of cards with the progression of each round.
-As this is a single-page site and the opening modal would not obscure the page behind the initial two rows of four cards were created in the HTML page.
-The addition of the next row of cards was created in the script.js file by cloning row 2 of the initial board.
+As this is a single-page site and the opening modal does not obscure the page behind, the initial two rows of four cards are created in the HTML page.
+The addition of the next row of cards is created in the *script.js* file by cloning row 2 of the initial board.
 A class of 'extra-row' is added to this new row in order to allow for easy deletion if the player runs out of time or presses the restart button.

+**Game Logic**
+When the player makes their initial choice of card pack the *packChoice* function calls the *assignCards* function.
+This in turn calls the *makeDeck* function which creates a smaller array of cards from the full deck.
+It's length is calculated by halving the number of divs to be filled.
+The *makeDeck* function uses the Card class to create a pair of each cards with differing ids, so that they can be differentiated later and cannot be matched with themselves.
+The *shuffle* function is called to randomize the order of the cards.
+The *assignCards* function then continues and assigns the cards to the empty divs.

+The countdown clock starts immediately when the the cards have been assigned.

+When the user clicks on a div an *if* statement checks whether *isProcessing* is false.
+This is to ensure that two cards have not already been turned up and are in the process of being compared.
+If *isProcessing* is false the function continues.
+The class of 'unmatched' is removed from the div in order to remove the event listener and prevent the card from responding to a further click.
+The front of the card image is revealed to the user and a 'flip' sound effect is played to give the user auditory feedback.
+The *incrementMoves* method adds one to the Moves Counter.
+If the *checkArray* global variable is an empty array then the card is the first to be clicked and is added to the array.

+If the array has a card in it then the cards are compared using the card 'name' and 'id'.

+If the cards match, the *incrementPairs* method increases the Pairs Counter by one and the *incrementMoves* method increases the Moves Counter by one.
+A 'bell chime' sound indicates to the user that a successful match has been made.
+The Matching cards are left face-up, the class of 'matched' is applied to the divs, which removes the click functionality from the divs.
+At this point, *if* and *else if* statements check whether the round is complete and whether the game is over and turn on the corresponding modals accordingly.
+If the round or game is not over the *checkArray* is emptied and the game continues.

+If the cards do not match the *incrementMoves* method adds one to the Moves Counter.
+The *checkArray* is cleared, the 'face-up' class is removed from the divs and an 'unflip' sound is played.
+A one second delay was applied to the comparison through the use of a *setTimeout* function so that the second card face would be revealed to the user before being placed back in a face-down position.

+**API Call**
+If the user successfully completes the game in the allotted timeframe the *Congratulations* modal appears and the 'winner.mp3' sound is played.
+At this point the API call is made and the relevant information relating to the character on the final card that was matched is written to the *Prize Modal*.
+The *Congratulations Modal* contains the button which calls the *Prize Modal*.
+Once opened the user is presented with the final character's ingame image along with information ranging from the character's height, race, gender, birth, spouse, death, realm, hair-colour and a link to their dedicated page on *The One Wiki to Rule them All*, if one exists.
+As this information varies from character to character the *removeIfBlank* function within the *getData* function removes any key value pairs that contain an empty string or 'NaN'.
+The user is presented only with the entries that contain data.

 <br>